HaavishBonala/SnapBotPi/README.md

 # SnapBotPi
-This repository documents the setup and execution of a Selenium script on a Raspberry Pi without a connected display, using Xvfb (X virtual framebuffer).
+This repository documents the setup and execution of a Selenium script on a Raspberry Pi without a connected display, using Xvfb (X virtual framebuffer) to increase an account's snapchat score by automatically sending snaps of a blank screen to single / multiple bot account(s).
 The setup ensures the script runs automatically at startup and can handle multiple instances simultaneously.

 ---